Why Monitoring AI Models Is the Key to Reliable and Responsible AI in 2025

 The Importance of Human-in-the-Loop

 Automated metrics (accuracy, latency, cost) are necessary but not sufficient.
-Many of the most pernicious risks in AI, such as bias or toxic outputs, require nuanced human judgment.
-Maxim’s human annotation pipelines and review queues enable organizations to blend automation with expert oversight, ensuring that critical issues are not missed.
+Many of the most pernicious risks in AI, such as response quality and tone, require nuanced human judgment.
+Maxim’s human annotation pipelines and review queues enable organizations to blend automated llm-as-a-judge evals with human evals, ensuring that critical issues are not missed.

 Observability as a Foundation for Iteration